 - LRP= Liquidity Risk Premium

 - MRP= Market Risk Premium

-Real Risk Free Rate is defined as the interest rate that would exist on a riskless security if no inflation were expected or when inflation is zero.
+Real Risk-Free Rate is defined as the interest rate that would exist on riskless security if no inflation were expected or when inflation is zero.
 In other words, it is the rate of interest from riskless government securities in the absence of inflation but this real rate of interest is never seen in the economy because inflation is never expected.

-Nominal rate is defined as the actual rate of interest charged by the supplier of funds and paid by the demander of funds and it is always composed of real risk free rate of interest and premium of inflation.ie;
+The nominal rate is defined as the actual rate of interest charged by the supplier of funds and paid by the demander of funds and it is always composed of the real risk-free rate of interest and premium of inflation.ie;

 OK1 = K* + IP1/1

 OK3 = K* + (IP1+IP2+IP3)/3

 The default Risk premium is the risk that a borrower will default on a loan which means not pay the interest or the principal.
 Higher the default risk higher will be the interest rate and vice-versa.

 K= K* + IP + DRP

 Where , IP = Interest Premium , DRP= Default Risk Premium